-EPYC chips have built-in security features for virtual machine processing in datacenters.
+EPYC server chips have built-in security features for virtual machine processing in datacenters.
 Using randomly generated AES hardware keys, AMD's Secure Encrypted Virtualization (SEV) encrypts each VM's memory.
 SEV also encrypts the registers.
 See

 AMD and